FortAnt/BarcodeAnalysis/README.md

 This repository contains the scripts and command lines used to generate phylogenetic trees and GMYC species delimitation analysis.

-This pipeline was tested on Ubuntu 20.04
+This pipeline was tested on Ubuntu 20.04, R version 3.5.1 and Python version 3.7

 **1) Preparation of alignments**